-In 2021, the Court of Common Council introduced an annual, flat rate allowance for Members, which is based on the City Corporation's rate for inner-London Weighting paid to its staff.
+In November 2021, the Court of Common Council introduced an annual, flat rate allowance for Members, which is based on the City Corporation's rate for inner-London Weighting paid to its staff.
 The allowance is optional and is intended to recompense Members for the duties they undertake on behalf of the City Corporation, while also enabling those who choose not to claim from the scheme to maintain their status as volunteers.
-During the year, £80,000 in remuneration from City's Cash was claimed for Members undertaking their duties (2020/21: nil, as the scheme was not yet in place).
+During the year, circa £340,000 in remuneration from City's Cash was claimed for Members undertaking their duties (2021/22: £80,000).
+The increase reflects a full year of expenses claimed on the scheme compared to the inaugural year.

 Members may also claim travelling expenses in respect of activities outside the City and receive allowances in accordance with a scale when attending a conference or activity on behalf of the City Corporation.
-These costs totalling £8,664 (2020/21: £237) across all of the City's activities.
+These costs totalled £44,559 (2021/22: £8,664) across all of the City's activities.